kgaughan/blog/content/rpi-netbsd9.md

 One of the consequences of being on a lockdown is that you find time to do things you've been putting off for a while.
 One of mine is setting up a small bastion server on my home network.
 Having already set up dynamic DNS with [Duck DNS](https://www.duckdns.org/), I found one of my old Raspberry Pis when I was digging through some unopened boxes from when I'd last moved.
 I spent an inordinate amount of time getting an OS onto it after spending far too long believing that it was a RPi 2 B rather than the original B+ it actually was.
 Unfortunately the Pibow case it's in obscured that particular bit of information.

-Still, I managed to get NetBSD 9.0 up and running on it after going through my cache of micro SD cards to find a healthy one and following sometimes obtuse "[NetBSD/evbarm on Raspberry Pi](https://wiki.netbsd.org/ports/evbarm/raspberry_pi/)" page, I got it booting.
+Still, I managed to get NetBSD 9.0 up and running on it after going through my cache of micro SD cards to find a healthy one and following the sometimes obtuse "[NetBSD/evbarm on Raspberry Pi](https://wiki.netbsd.org/ports/evbarm/raspberry_pi/)" page, I got it booting.
 The initial experience was slightly better.
 I recall when I first used NetBSD on a MiniITX box about a decade ago that I had to do some weird USB-related device wrangling, but everything just worked.
 Well, almost: the USB WiFi dongle in the RPi was recognised but couldn't scan for networks successfully, so had to drop back to wired access.
 Not the end of the world, mind.

 I set up a user: